 The system structure is based on taking action during stressfull situations in a fast and secure way.
 The new priorization of content and functions results in an overview item on top and a flexible and detailed view in the center.

-In the case of incidents, indicators occur that enable the dispatcher to assign the problem and solve it quickly.
+In the case of incidents, indicators occur that enable the dispatcher to locate the problem and solve it quickly.

 The system is designed to provide context-sensitive information and enable the dispatcher to communicate effectively.

-We were working closely with the "Betriebszentrale München", the workplace of dispatchers, and had the great opportunity to observe how they work, what they say and do and how they interact whith the system and their colleagues.
-User journeys, process mappings and user testings have continuously helped us to align our vision with the needs of users throughout the process.
+We were working closely together with "Deutsche Bahn" and the operation center "Betriebszentrale München", the workplace of dispatchers.
+Therefore, we had the great opportunity to observe how they work, what they say and do and how they interact with the system and their colleagues.
+Interviews with a variety of stakeholders, User Journeys and User Testings, have continuously helped us to align our vision with the needs of users throughout the process.